alanrogers/eghop/src/index.md

 * Oct 12 [Hubisz, Williams, and Siepel.
 2020][hubisz20:plog] Mapping gene flow between ancient hominins through demography-aware inference of the ancestral recombination graph.
-Presenter: ?
+Presenter: Melissa Hubisz

   * "We present a major extension of the ARGweaver algorithm, called ARGweaver-D, which can infer local genetic relationships under a